Non-specific urethritis (NSU) is one of the most common sexually transmitted infections (STIs) in men. If left untreated it can cause arthritis.

 It’s also known as non-gonococcal urethritis (NGU) when not caused by gonorrhoea.

-Urethritis means inflammation of the urethra.
-That's the tube inside the penis that urine comes down.
+Urethritis means inflammation of the urethra, which is the tube inside the penis that urine comes down.

 Non-specific means the exact cause of the inflammation isn’t known, but it's caused by bacteria (often chlamydia) picked up from a partner’s mouth, vagina, rectum or penis during sex.